About dairy farming

-Indiana is home to about 1,000 dairy farms of all shapes and sizes that together provide a home for over 174,000 dairy cows.
+Indiana is home to more than 800 dairy farms of all shapes and sizes that together provide a home for over 174,000 dairy cows.
 The average farm has 140 cows and over 97 percent of dairy farms here and around the country are family owned.

 Many Indiana dairy farms are multi-generational, with immediate and extended family all working together to make sure the cows are happy and comfortable.
 Dairy farming is hard work — farmers must milk each and every cow two to three times a day, every day (including holidays)!
 Many dairy farmers begin work at three or four in the morning, and don’t finish until the sun goes down.